Skip to main content

 SET Survey questions

-The SET survey being piloted is for what is being referred to as the “standard” survey, suitable for units comprising lectures, seminars, workshops, tutorials, labs etc. in face-to-face, blended and online modes.
+The SET survey being piloted is being referred to as the “standard” survey, suitable for units comprising lectures, seminars, workshops, tutorials, labs etc. in face-to-face, blended and online modes.

-We are working to create an iteration of the survey suited to a range of placement or work-integrated learning settings.
+We are considering an iteration of the SET survey suited to a range of placement or work-integrated learning settings.
 It is understood that some courses require specific placement surveys to meet accreditation requirements.

 Once the survey instrument has been finalised, incorporating feedback from staff, students, and other stakeholders, the final version will be shared in advance of its broader implementation across the University.